 BiondVax to Present at BIO-Europe Spring

-/EIN News/ -- JERUSALEM, March 16, 2023 (GLOBE NEWSWIRE) -- via InvestorWire – BiondVax Pharmaceuticals Ltd. (Nasdaq: BVXV), a biopharmaceutical company focused on developing, manufacturing and commercializing innovative immunotherapeutic products primarily for the treatment of infectious and autoimmune diseases, announces today that its CEO Amir Reichman will be presenting in-person at the 17th annual BIO-Europe Spring taking place March 20–22, 2023, in Basel, Switzerland.
+JERUSALEM, March 16, 2023 (GLOBE NEWSWIRE) -- via InvestorWire – BiondVax Pharmaceuticals Ltd. BVXV, a biopharmaceutical company focused on developing, manufacturing and commercializing innovative immunotherapeutic products primarily for the treatment of infectious and autoimmune diseases, announces today that its CEO Amir Reichman will be presenting in-person at the 17th annual BIO-Europe Spring taking place March 20–22, 2023, in Basel, Switzerland.
 The event is expected to bring together over 2,800 executives from biotech, pharma and finance companies to engage in 15,000+ one-to-one meetings.

 Presentation Details: